Mohammed bin Saud Al Kabeer: Activities, personal life and death

 In January 2018, eleven of Prince Mohammed's grandsons were arrested in Riyadh following their protest in front of the Qasr Palace or the Palace of Government, demanding the repeal of the royal order that stipulated stopping the payment of their bills for electricity and water.
 All of these princes were released one week later.
 However, Mohammad's grandson Abdulaziz bin Salman bin Mohammed and the latter's son, Salman bin Abdulaziz, have been in detention since early 2018.

 Prince Mohammed died at age 90 in November 1998.

 Legacy

-In Arar there is a health-care institution named after Prince Mohammed, Prince Mohammed bin Saud Al Kabeer disease and dialysis center.
-In Riyadh an annual horse race named the cup of Prince Mohammed bin Saud Al Kabeer is organized.
+In Arar, a healthcare institution Prince Mohammed bin Saud Al Kabeer disease and dialysis center is named after Prince Mohammed.
+In Riyadh, an annual horse race named the cup of Prince Mohammed bin Saud Al Kabeer is organized.